interledger/rfcs/0015-ilp-addresses/0015-ilp-addresses.md

 3. Each segment MUST be separated from other segments by a period character (`.`).
 4. Address prefixes MUST end in a period (`.`) character and MAY contain any number of segments after the allocation scheme prefix.
 5. Destination addresses MUST NOT end in a period (`.`) character, and MUST contain at least two segments after the allocation scheme prefix.
+6. The total length of an ILP Address must be no more than **1023 characters** including the allocation scheme prefix, separators, and all segments.

 The following ABNF specification defines the format for all ILP addresses and address prefixes: